carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 * Fields that were in Alerts v6 API (and therefore SDK 1.4.3) but are not in Alerts v7 and therefore cannot be made available in SDK 1.5.0.
 See `Breaking Change: Attributes that have been removed`_
+* Facet term names have been updated.
+Only Alert v7 API field names are supported.
+Others will raise a ``FunctionalityDecommissioned`` exception.

-* Helper functions that operated on deprecated objects.
+* Helper functions that operated on deprecated objects have been removed.
 See `Breaking Change: Helper Functions that have been removed`_
 * Bulk Workflow.
 This was rebuilt in Carbon Black Cloud as Close Alerts and is a more streamlined workflow and improved Alert lifecycle management.
 See <TO DO CREATE AND REFERENCE AN EXAMPLE> for the new workflow
 * Notes.
 Notes can now be attached to either an Alert or a Threat, and more metadata about the note is stored.
 TO DO CONFIRM IF THIS IS REALLY BREAKING OR JUST NEW AND IMPROVED